-I came across an interesting article the other day that got me reminiscing about wonderful things from my childhood.
+I came across an interesting article the other day called 18 Things from Childhood I miss and it got me reminiscing about wonderful things from my childhood.

-Change is constant but when I look back in my own life, there seems to have been so much change just in a short generation.
-With all the technology available today, I got to thinking that our children maybe missing out on some great things that we enjoyed and took for granted back then.
+Change is constant but when I look back in my own life, there seems to have been so much change in just one generation.
+With all the on-screen technology available today, I got to thinking that maybe our children will miss out on some great things that I enjoyed and took for granted back then.

 - Being able to run around the neighbourhood, unsupervised and safe

-- The great outdoors – climbing trees, playing in mud, catching tadpoles, jumping in puddles
+- The great outdoors – climbing trees, camping, catching tadpoles, jumping in puddles

-- Free to play – waking up, putting on yesterday’s clothes, running outside to play with no phone and no deadlines – coming back only when you were hungry or it was dark.
+- Free to play – waking up, putting on yesterday’s clothes, running outside to play with no phone and no deadlines – coming back only when you were hungry, it was dinner time or it was dark.

 - Creating your own fun – the park became the pirates treasure cove; sheets over chairs became the secret cave; bits of fabric in mums sewing box became Barbie’s new wardrobe.
 It didn’t matter what we didn’t have, our imaginations created fun.

-- Never had the latest toys and gadgets and didn’t mind
+- Never had the latest toys and gadgets and didn’t care

-- A belief in all things wondrous – Santa, Easter Bunny, Tooth Fairy – gave a sense of excitement.
+- A belief in all things wondrous – Santa, Easter Bunny, Tooth Fairy – were all magical and gave a sense of excitement.

-- A bag full of mixed lollies for just five cents from the local milk bar
+- A bag full of mixed lollies for just a few cents from the local milk bar

 - “Footy” Ice Creams

 - The Ice Cream Van’s jingle brought a tingle of excitement

 - Not having a care in the world – didn’t know what bills, war and political correctness were

 - The value of things – when $10 felt like a fortune.

 - Eating dinner at the table with family talking about the day